Nekrolm/ubbook/README_ENG.md

 # C++ programmer's guide to undefined behavior

-The book (started just a series of blogposts) is originaly written in Russian language and this repository currenlty doesn't have full and organized translation for English
+The book (started just as a series of blogposts) is originaly written in Russian language, and this repository currenlty doesn't have full and organized translation for English

 In cooperation with [PVS-studio](https://pvs-studio.com/), I'm working on extended English version.
 It's available as a series of 11 posts in PVS-studio blog